Prabhu Deva: Other appearances

 Deva made brief appearances in solo items such as "April Mayile" in Idhayam (1991), "Lallaku Doldapi Ma" in Suriyan (1992), "Chinna Rasave" in Walter Vetrivel (1993), "Chikku Bukku Rayile" in Gentleman (1993), after appearing as junior artist in songs such as "Rajathi Raja" in Agni Natchathiram (1988).
 He performed with Madhuri Dixit in the song "Ke Sera Sera" for the movie Pukar.
 He acted along with Lawrence Raghavendra in the 2006 Telugu film Style.
 He performed with Apache Indian in the song "No Problem" for his film Love Birds.

 He performed in the film Aabra Ka Daabra, for the song "Om Sh".
 He performed in the Nana Patekar and Karisma Kapoor-starrer film Shakti: The Power (2002) for a song.
 He performed with Upendra in the Kannada film H2O.
 He made a special appearance in Pokkiri (which was directed by himself), with Vijay in the song "Aadungada".
 He performed again with Vijay in his own directional Villu for the song "Hey Rama" as a guest appearance.
 He performed with Bollywood actors Salman Khan and Govinda for a song in his 2009 directorial Wanted.

-He performed at the opening ceremony of the 2012 Indian Premier League on 3 April in Chennai along with Amitabh Bachchan, Salman Khan, Kareena Kapoor, Priyanka Chopra and American artist Katy Perry.
+He performed at the opening ceremony of the 2012 Indian Premier League on 3 April in Chennai along with Amitabh Bachchan, Salman Khan, Kareena Kapoor, Priyanka Chopra and American singer-songwriter Katy Perry.
 The event was special to Prabhu Deva as he shared his 39th birthday on the same day.